 Think about a whole life insurance policy like an amortizing mortgage that pays down principal and interest.
 At the end of your amortizing mortgage term, you will have built up a large cash value in terms of home equity.
 A term life insurance policy is just paying the interest on the principal.

 The cash value in your policy is attractive because it is a tax-deferred savings account from which you can withdraw or borrow funds later in life.
 The cash value is often indexed, which should grow in value over time.
 Just note that any withdrawals and outstanding loans are subtracted from the death benefit.

-Permanent life insurance is an umbrella term that covers several kinds of life insurance policies, such as whole life, universal life, variable life, and variable universal life insurance.
+Permanent life insurance is an umbrella term.
+It covers several kinds of life insurance policies such as whole life, universal life, variable life, and variable universal life insurance.

 Universal Life Insurance

 How does life insurance work as a universal policy?
 Universal life insurance is a type of whole life insurance policy.
 But with universal life insurance, you can change your premium and death benefit amount without taking out a new policy.

 Universal life insurance (often shortened to UL) is a type of cash value life insurance, sold primarily in the United States.
 Under the terms of the policy, the excess of premium payments above the current cost of insurance is credited to the cash value of the policy, which is credited each month with interest.

 The policy is debited each month by a cost of insurance (COI) charge as well as any other policy charges and fees drawn from the cash value, even if no premium payment is made that month.
 Interest credited to the account is determined by the insurer but has a contractual minimum rate (often 2%).

 When an earnings rate is pegged to a financial index such as a stock, bond or other interest rate index, the policy is an “Indexed universal life” contract.
 Such policies offer the advantage of guaranteed level premiums throughout the insured’s lifetime at a substantially lower premium cost than an equivalent whole life policy at first.